shakacode/shakapacker/docs/troubleshooting.md

 * If you get this error `Can't find hello_react.js in manifest.json` when loading a view in the browser it's because webpack is still compiling packs.
-Webpacker uses a `manifest.json` file to keep track of packs in all environments, however since this file is generated after packs are compiled by webpack.
+Shakapacker uses a `manifest.json` file to keep track of packs in all environments, however since this file is generated after packs are compiled by webpack.
 So, if you load a view in browser whilst webpack is compiling you will get this error.
 Therefore, make sure webpack
-(i.e `./bin/webpacker-dev-server`) is running and has
+(i.e `./bin/shakapacker-dev-server`) is running and has
 completed the compilation successfully before loading a view.